malva-ot/nomo/nomo-id-structures.md

 This specification does introduce one final concept which is not an identifier value per se, but a well-defined means of incrementally composing structures and identifiers through substitution.

   - [**reference**](#9-reference) - A simple string key which maps to a full value previously defined.
-Reference values themselves a strings, composed of glyphs as any other string, but their meaning is context-dependent.
+The content of a reference is a simple string, composed of glyphs as any other string, but its meaning is context-dependent.

 #### 1.2.6 Identifier Terminology